Drop-In Perceptual Optimization for 3D Gaussian Splatting: Discussion

 \section{Discussion}

-Our results demonstrate that a perceptual loss function defined on 2D rendered images can successfully be used as the main objective for reconstructing 3DGS representations from multi-view images.
+Our results demonstrate that a perceptual loss function defined on 2D rendered images can serve as the main objective for reconstructing 3DGS representations from multi-view images.
 WD, a recently introduced distortion metric focusing on texture perception, and specifically our proposed \mbox{WD-R} variant, achieve state-of-the-art perceptual results in novel view synthesis, as confirmed by LPIPS, DISTS, FID, and CMMD scores, as well as our large-scale human preference study, which to our knowledge is the \mbox{first-of-its-kind} for 3DGS.

 It is interesting that WD alone is perfectly suitable as a distortion loss for 2D images within the context of learned image compression and causes no noticeable training instabilities~\cite{WD_orig}, but this appears not to be entirely the case for 3D scene optimization.
-It can lead to artifacts such as the ones illustrated in~\cref{fig:spiderwebs}, particularly (i)~in regions of 3D space with few training samples, and (ii)~when splat count is highly constrained.
-Regularizing WD with a modest amount of the original loss (\mbox{WD-R}) effectively suppresses these artifacts, and produces substantially better human ratings than all other methods we are aware of.
-Nevertheless, understanding and addressing the root cause and developing a more principled remedy remains an open question.
+It can lead to artifacts such as those in~\cref{fig:spiderwebs}, particularly (i)~in regions of 3D space with few training samples, and (ii)~when splat count is highly constrained.
+Regularizing WD with a modest amount of the original loss (\mbox{WD-R}) suppresses these artifacts and produces substantially better human ratings than all other methods we are aware of.
+Understanding and addressing the root cause remains an open question.

 We also explored spatially varying pooling kernel sizes (\ie $\sigma$) for WD (\cref{appendix_sec:adaptive_sigma}).
 While these adaptive variants can occasionally improve the reconstruction of structured textures (\eg English text), they overall yield similar perceptual metrics to the $\sigma=4$ case and introduce additional complexity.
-Future work may further investigate more effective spatially varying $\sigma$ strategies, potentially offering a more targeted remedy for WD artifacts.
+Future work may further investigate alternative spatially varying $\sigma$ strategies---potentially offering a more targeted remedy for WD artifacts---as well as multi-resolution evaluation with $\sigma$ adapted accordingly.

-Additional promising directions include adversarial losses---though their computational complexity would exceed even that of computing classifier features for WD---as well as fully end-to-end rate--distortion optimized approaches to 3DGS, where the splat count is explicitly incorporated into the optimization objective.
+Additional promising directions include adversarial losses---though their computational complexity would exceed even that of computing classifier features for WD---as well as fully end-to-end optimized approaches to 3DGS where the splat count is explicitly incorporated into the optimization objective.